frida/frida-website/_posts/2015-03-01-frida-2-0-1-released.markdown

 categories: [release]
 ---

-Just a quick bug-fix release to remedy an iOS issue that slipped through while testing 2.0.0.
+Just a quick bug-fix release to remedy an iOS issue that slipped through the final testing of 2.0.0.
 Enjoy!